CityofSantaMonica/SODA.NET/README.md

 IEnumerable<DataRow> rows = ExcelOleDbHelper.GetRowsFromDataSheets(connection);
 ```

-`IEwsClient`, an interface that wraps some Exchange WebServices functionality
+IEwsClient, an interface that wraps some Exchange WebServices functionality

 ```c#
 //initialize a new client targeting Exchange Server 2007 SP1